yangyuan-zhen/ClearPage/README_EN.md

 ## 💡 How to Use

 1. Click the extension icon to open the panel
-2. View cleaning recommendations and apply with one click
+2. Smart cleaning recommendations are automatically applied
-3. Select the data types you want to clear
+3. Use the select/deselect all buttons to quickly manage data types
 4. Click the "Clear Data" button
 5. Confirm the warning prompt for sensitive data (like cookies)
 6. The page will automatically refresh after cleaning
+7. Switch to "Performance" tab to view automatically executed performance analysis
+8. Create and manage custom cleaning rules in the "Settings" tab

 ## 🔨 Development